Scuba Diving Bangka Island: Best Dive Sites + Eco Dive Resorts

 Murex Bangka Dive Resort

-This eco-friendly Bangka dive resort is a great option if you also want to explore Bunaken National Marine Park and Lembeh Strait.
-Multi-destination packages ARE available at its sister Murex resorts.
+Can’t decide between Bangka vs Bunaken vs Lembeh diving?
+This eco-friendly Bangka dive resort is a great option if you also want to explore all three.
+Multi-destination packages are available at its sister Murex resorts.

 “Wonderful dive resort.” – Maschag (read more reviews here)